aws-samples/aws-modernization-with-trend-micro/content/30_AWS_CICD_Pipeline/3000_AWS_CICD_Pipeline_Automated.md

 ![create8](/images/create_stack8.png)

-You will see more information about the build stage of the template scanner.
-Now, you will need to click the <b>Build details</b> tab, scroll down to <b>Artifacts</b>, and click the <b>artifact link</b> that was uploaded to the Amazon Simple Storage Service (S3) bucket.
+Conformity has generated findings as an artifiact for the failed build, you will see more information about the build stage of the template scanner following the steps below:

+- Click the <b>Build details</b> tab, scroll down to <b>Artifacts</b>
+- After click the <b>artifact link</b> that was uploaded to the Amazon Simple Storage Service (S3) bucket.

 ![create9](/images/create_stack9.png)